This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Are All Jade Plants Poisonous?

 Yes, all parts of the jade plant are poisonous.
-With over eighteen species, it’s easy to subscribe to the line of thought that only a few of them are poisonous while the rest are harmless.
+With over eighteen species, it’s easy to subscribe to the line of thought that only a few are poisonous while the rest are harmless.

 Despite its hardy nature, this succulent foliage contains a sap that can irritate the skin when touched or cause gastric upset if eaten.
 The sap will produce an allergic reaction in some people if they feel it or ingest it.